Compulab-Tensor-PC/TEL-GPIO/README.md

 # Software

-The source code and Binary are available [here](https://github.com/Compulab-Tensor-PC/FT_S.GPIO)
+The source code and Binary are available [github Repo](https://github.com/Compulab-Tensor-PC/TEL-GPIO)

 Bugs and futures can be opened in the Github repository.